The Hidden History of Burma: Race, Capitalism, and the Crisis of Democracy in the 21st Century

 I had taken a year’s leave of absence from my job in Canada, partly to spend a few months in Burma with my husband who was born and raised in Karen State.
 While living with him in Rangoon, I paid our living expenses by working as a sub-editor for a local non-state newspaper.
 I also began early drafts of my first novel, gathering impressions of a country that had beguiled me for decades but which I’d never been to—despite piles of books read, interviews with Shan refugees while living in Thailand, a master’s thesis on exiled “indy” media, and, of course, a Burmese spouse—until we finally landed there in September 2013.

-“You’re not from the New York Times,” shrugged a young reporter, assuring me his comment was aimed more at Myint-U than at me.
+“You’re not from the New York Times,” shrugged a young reporter, assuring me his comment was aimed more at Thant than at me.

 By this point he had stopped supporting economic sanctions and tourist boycotts, dismissing this Western strategy as a destructive force that was only hurting ordinary Burmese people while empowering the dictators.
 By taking this stance, he knew he was flouting conventional wisdom.
 But he also knew he was right (his 1992 conversion happened around the same time that Than Shwe, the most brutal and intransigent of the dictators, took power), and he made the case more forcefully in Where China Meets India: Burma and the New Crossroads of Asia (2011).
 Among other things, that book revealed how mutual economic interests and competition for regional influence tend to preclude human rights in deals reached between countries that never prioritize the latter.
 (So, the West is boycotting?
 Fine!
 Let’s call on Beijing or New Delhi.)

 After Cyclone Nargis he met with Admiral Keating, the U.S. naval officer in charge of the Western relief effort, to help speed up humanitarian aid.
 Later he flew to Washington to speak to the Senate Foreign Relations Committee, then returned to Bangkok to meet with the Thai prime minister and the head of the UN regional economic commission.
 During one stretch in 2009, he piled up the frequent flyer points by logging a dozen trips between Rangoon and Naypyidaw and a dozen more in Asian and Western capitals.
-After the first post-dictatorship elections in 2010 (won by the pro-Army party), President Thein Sein, a former general who had most recently served as prime minister, appointed Myint-U to the National Economic and Social Advisory Council.
-He also named him one of four advisors to the peace process with ethnic border armies, which led to a key role in Nationwide Ceasefire Agreement talks.
+After the first post-dictatorship elections in 2010 (won by the pro-Army party), President Thein Sein, a former general who had most recently served as prime minister, appointed him to the National Economic and Social Advisory Council and selected him as one of four advisors to the peace process with ethnic border armies, which led to a key role in Nationwide Ceasefire Agreement talks.

 “Her rule was never about government solving people’s problems,” he concludes damningly.
 “Her instincts were deeply conservative.
 Personal responsibility was paramount.”